drmayu7/covid19-public/README.md

   4. Visualizations for the Transformed Cluster dataset:
-      - A total of 5 plots to visualize 5 different aspects: a).
-Bar chart - Total number of Clusters in each Category b).
-Bar chart - Total number of Deaths in each Category c).
-Bar chart - To visualize the 'Active' and 'Ended' Clusters according to each Category d).
-Correlation Heatmap - Pearson Test for Multivariate Features of COvid-19 Clusters e).
-Heatmap - Distribution of Cases in Clusters according to each Category
+      - A total of 5 plots to visualize 5 different aspects:
+          - Bar chart - Total number of Clusters in each Category
+          - Bar chart - Total number of Deaths in each Category
+          - Bar chart - To visualize the 'Active' and 'Ended' Clusters according to each Category
+          - Correlation Heatmap - Pearson Test for Multivariate Features of COvid-19 Clusters
+          - Heatmap - Distribution of Cases in Clusters according to each Category

 ## Technologies:
 The project created with: